-Annual Distribution US\$11.1 million (or 14.7% of annualized revenue) Description DNT specializes in turnkey civil construction services to residential, commercial and municipal end markets including excavation, the installation of wet and dry utilities such as electrical, gas, sewage and water as well as paving and the building of retaining walls.
-DNT operates in the Austin, San Antonio corridor, two diverse markets that have diverse economies which have significantly out grown the U.S. National average.
+Description DNT specializes in turnkey civil construction services to residential, commercial and municipal end markets including excavation, the installation of wet and dry utilities such as electrical, gas, sewage and water as well as paving and the building of retaining walls.
+With its head office in Austin, Texas, DNT employs over 650 people during peak season and is one of the largest service providers of its kind in the Austin market while also holding significant market share in San Antonio.
+These markets are attractive, fast growing and have diverse economies with major industry employers including healthcare, government, technology and education.
+Both Austin and San Antonio have strong employment rates and significant job growth at rates above the U.S. National average.
 Contribution History In June 2015, the Corporation purchased preferred units in DNT, for an aggregate acquisition cost of US\$70 million.
 US\$30 million of the preferred units were redeemable at par with a mandatory annual redemption amount based on a predetermined formula commencing in 2017.
 During the year ended December 31, 2017, DNT redeemed US\$2 million of the redeemable units as per a formula in the operating agreement.
 The Redeemable Units can be redeemed at par at any time up to the fifth anniversary following the closing of the DNT Contribution at DNT's discretion.
 After the fifth anniversary the Redeemable Units will have the same repurchase metrics as the Permanent Units.
 Performance Based on unaudited financial statements provided by management for the year ended December 31, 2017, DNT's revenue is ahead of the prior year and EBITDA is behind the comparable period.
 Annual growth or decline in DNT's annualized distributions to Alaris is capped at 6% and is based on gross revenues.
 Based on unaudited results, the Corporation expects the 2018 DNT distribution to reset +6%.
 Fair Value There was no change in the fair value of the DNT units during the year ending December 31, 2017.
 The fair value of the DNT units in Canadian dollars will fluctuate each quarter with foreign exchange rates.
 ECR The Earnings Coverage Ratio has decreased slightly since last quarter and is now just below 1.5x (between 1.2x and 1.5x).

-End of the Roll Carpet and Flooring
+End of the Roll

-Annual Distribution CAD\$1.27 million (or 1.3% of annualized revenue) Description End of the Roll is a Canada-wide retail flooring franchise system and completed its twelfth fiscal year as an Alaris partner on April 30, 2017.
+Description End of the Roll is a Canada-wide retail flooring franchise system and completed its twelfth fiscal year as an Alaris partner on April 30, 2017.
 The renovation industry has been relatively stable year over year and End of the Roll's results reflect that.
 Contribution History The Corporation's original contribution of \$7.2 million in End of the Roll was in 2005.
 Same store sales is the top-line performance metric on which the annual payments to the Corporation are reset.
 Performance Based on unaudited financial statements for the seven months ended November 30, 2017 (year end of April 30th), revenue and EBITDA are both exceeding the comparable period.
 Based on audited financial statements for the year ending April 30, 2017, End of the Roll revenue and EBITDA increased compared to the previous year.
 This resulted in a +3.2% positive reset.
 Fair Value The End of the Roll transaction is recorded as an intangible asset, amortized over 80 years and is reviewed for impairment when triggers exist.
 No impairment triggers exist at this time.
-ECR The Earnings Coverage Ratio for End of the Roll has increased since the last quarter and continues to be well over 2.0x.
+ECR The Earnings Coverage Ratio for End of the Roll improved since the last quarter and continues to be well over 2.0x.